 That’s why we have partnered with an innovative company called Simply Cups which works with companies to help them segregate the plastic film that can make recycling difficult.
 Simply Cups collects and sends our disposable coffee cups to a specialist processor where the materials are then produced into other items.
 After a successful pilot in our Bromley office, we rolled out Simply Cups to our other core sites and this past spring installed five new picnic tables in break out areas in Bromley, made from the recyclable Simply Cups.

 In 2019 Group-wide greenhouse gas ("GHG") emissions were 13,931 tonnes of carbon dioxide equivalent ("CO2e").

 |Year|| ("GHG") emissions

 Emissions are calculated in accordance with the Greenhouse Gas Protocol and include Scope 1 and Scope 2 emissions.
-We have targeted a 57% reduction in absolute GHG emissions by 2020 against a 2013 baseline, and at the end of 2018 our overall reduction reached 46%
+We have targeted a 57% reduction in absolute GHG emissions by the end of 2020 against a 2013 baseline, and at the end of 2019 our overall reduction reached 53%

 Our emissions data has been externally verified by Ecometrica.
 The Assurance Statement can be found here.

 We communicate the details of a carbon management programme through the Carbon Disclosure Project and this year achieved a rating of ‘B’.